mewfree/personal-website-gatsby/src/pages/blog/adwords-google-spreadsheets/index.md

 Amazing!
 Now it would be possible to combine this script and the one from my [Programmatically Create Ads](/blog/adwords-scripts-create-ads) article to automatically create ads based on spreadsheet data!

-# How to write data from AdWords Scripts to Google Spreadsheets
+# How to write data from Google Ads scripts to Google Spreadsheets
-I'm going to re-use knowledge from [AdWords Scripts: Reading Data](/blog/adwords-scripts-reading-data) to read ad group data from a specific campaign and write it to our [example spreadsheet](https://docs.google.com/spreadsheets/d/1ARKwW_kAf8rJJ9_XP4kl__kc56inghZdBtNrClfRlvc/edit).
+I'm going to re-use knowledge from [Google Ads Scripts: Reading Data](/blog/adwords-scripts-reading-data) to read ad group data from a specific campaign and write it to our [example spreadsheet](https://docs.google.com/spreadsheets/d/1ARKwW_kAf8rJJ9_XP4kl__kc56inghZdBtNrClfRlvc/edit).

 Let's put all of that data in an array first.
 We can iterate over the array and push every ad group name and ID in the array.
 I initiated the data array with column headers.